 Tiki Places in Palm Springs:

 The Shag Store, Palm Springs – A treasure trove of nearly sold-out prints and merchandise from Josh Agle aka Shag.
-It’s owned by the same folks as M Modern Gallery.
+(Note that the shop changed locations since I wrote about it.)

 Caliente Tropics, Palm Springs – This tiki-themed motel opened in 1964 and has had a tumultuous history, going from being a rundown place of somewhat ill repute to hosting the inaugural Tiki Oasis event.